-Living as close as we do to the Botany View Hotel makes this the obvious choice for a pub feed and its Darley Street Bistro has given us very disappointing meals on two separate occasions, the last of which was actually quite bad.
+Living as close as we do to the Botany View Hotel makes this the obvious choice for a pub feed, and it’s signature restaurant – Darley Street Bistro – has given us very disappointing meals on two separate occasions, the last of which was actually quite bad.
 This was about a year ago when we had a lamb shank that could barely be cut with a knife and pork belly that was so overcooked and dry it was left uneaten.
 A real turn off.

 Apart from the external make-over the pub itself has retained its grubby charm.
 It’s a bit rough around the edges with its betting area at the back, damp aroma of sour yeast and locals downing schooners with mates.
 Walk past this or enter through the side on Darley Street and you arrive at the kitchen portal where you can choose from three blackboard menu’s.

 The chicken burger (12) here is probably just like any other you’ve had elsewhere or even made at home.
 Grilled breast with mixed leaves, guacamole, garlic mayo, bacon and cheese in a bun.
 Fries on the side and really nothing worth getting excited over, unless of course this is your first ever chicken burger.
 Fills the hole and nothing more.

 The meat is meltingly soft and incredibly rich and the colourful duo of parsley oil and paprika oil sitting at polar ends of the platter add a light and aromatic layer that cut into the richness of the angus.
 I’ve had this dish twice now and both times couldn’t finish it.

-The potato gnocchi (16) is another winner with its prettily arranged combination of kalamata olives, chilli and rosemary topped with a warm salad of chorizo, fetta and roast tomatoes topped with wild rocket.
+The potato gnocchi (16) is another winner with its prettily arranged combination of kalamata olives, chilli and rosemary topped with a warm salad of chorizo, feta and roast tomatoes topped with wild rocket.
 The rich roasted tomato sauce is delicious and also has a bright green swirl of parsley oil.
 A wonderful combo with the soft pillows of gnocchi.

 Well it looks like the third strike with Darley Street Bistro wasn’t out.
 Far from it, actually.
 For pub grub it’s pretty decent.
-Yes you can get your ordinary burgers here but if you’re wanting something a little more posh in a not-so-posh venue, you can have that as well.
+Yes you can get your ordinary burgers here, but if you’re wanting something a little more posh in a not-so-posh venue, you can have that as well.